SarahLKatz/Aggreg8/README.md

 Created by [Sarah Katz](https://github.com/SarahLKatz/).

 Bootstrapped with [Fullstack Academy](https://github.com/FullstackAcademy)'s Boilermaker.
-I used Boilermaker for several projects while at Fullstack, and found it to be a great quick sarting point
+I used Boilermaker for several projects while at Fullstack, and found it to be a great quick starting point for my React and Redux projects.

 ## Running This App
 * Fork this repo